Sure Dividend

 Final Thoughts

 Illinois Tool Works is a high-quality company and an even better dividend growth stock.
-It has a strategic growth plan that is working well, and shareholders have been rewarded with rising dividends over 58 years.
+It has a strategic growth plan that is working well, and shareholders have been rewarded with rising dividends for 60 years.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: